albertopessia/drda/README.md

 The current available models are:

 - 5-parameter logistic function
+- 5-parameter log-logistic function
 - 4-parameter logistic function
+- 4-parameter log-logistic function
 - 2-parameter logistic function
+- 2-parameter log-logistic function
 - Gompertz function
+- log-Gompertz function

-A 6-parameter logistic function is also available for theoretical research, but its use in real applications is discouraged because it is usually non-identifiable from data.
+A 6-parameter (log-)logistic function is also available for theoretical research, but its use in real applications is discouraged because it is usually non-identifiable from data.

 ## Installation